 How to Make Our Test Kitchen’s Favorite Chocolate Layer Cake

 It’ll only take you one bite to recognize why this cake is a favorite in our Test Kitchen.
-Not only does it look amazing, it won grand prize at the Alaska State Fair when our reader Cindi DeClue entered the contest.
-You can get the full details on this recipe right here.
+Not only does it look amazing, but it also won the grand prize at the Alaska State Fair when our reader Cindi DeClue entered the contest.
+You can get the full details on this chocolate layer cake recipe right here.

 - 1 cup cocoa powder

 - 2 cups boiling water